donaldwuid/pandoc_revealjs_template/README.md

 ---

-Former title is Continued in a new slide
+Former title is Continued in this new slide by `---`